Balooog/Project_Yolkless/README.md

 ## Usage

 - `./tools/run_dev.sh` launches the playable prototype.
-Press `R` in-game to hot-reload `game/data/balance.tsv` after tweaking numbers.
+Press `R` in-game to hot-reload `data/balance.tsv` after tweaking numbers.
 - Core loop preview: hold the Burst button or press `Space`, buy upgrades, promote the farm, prestige to earn research points, and purchase research nodes.
 - Naming, icons, and copy follow `docs/theme_map.md` (Egg Credits, Reputation Stars, Innovation Lab, etc.).
 - Strings and balance data hot-reload together; editing `strings_egg.tsv` + tapping `R` updates live UI text.
 - Set `Config.seed` in the inspector to a non-zero value to enable deterministic RNG for repeatable PPS/burst timing runs.
-- Early game now starts at 0/50 credits; prod_1 (10 🥚) and cap_1 (12 🥚) unlock within seconds, and manual feeding clearly boosts PPS for the opening minute.
+- Early game now starts at 0/50 credits; Feeding Efficiency (`prod_1`, 50 🥚) unlocks after the first shipment, Feed Silo (`feed_storage`, 90 🥚) is reachable within five minutes, and the new **Ship Now** button lets you cash in crates instantly at a reduced payout.
 - CI smoke tests: run `./tools/ci_smoke.sh` (uses `godot4 --headless -s res://game/scripts/ci_smoke.gd`) for a sub-second load check; if the import cache is cold it performs a one-time `--import` warmup first.
 When a deeper pass is required, use `./tools/check_only.sh`, which wraps `godot4 --headless --verbose --check-only project.godot` and streams output to `logs/godot-check.log`; give it up to 600 s on fresh workspaces.

 ## Ship cycle (WSL quick flow)